-Interest rate on industrial development bonds can fixed or variable, and is dependent on a number of factors including the credit quality of the applicant, and whether or not the bond is secured by a letter of credit from a rated financial institution (for the regular IDB program).
+Interest rates on industrial development bonds can be fixed or variable, and are dependent on a number of factors including the credit quality of the applicant, and whether or not the bond are secured by a letter of credit from a rated financial institution.
 The state does not set any limit or negotiate any rates on your behalf.
 Other terms and conditions will depend on what you are able to negotiate with the purchaser of the bonds.

-For how long can bonds be issues?
+For how long can bonds be issued?

-Generally, the maximum term of a tax-exempt bond is 120 percent of the average economic life of the project assets.
+Generally, the maximum term of a taxexempt bond is 120 percent of the average economic life of the project assets.
 For example, if the bonds will finance assets with an average economic life of 20 years, the maximum term is 24 years.
-Despite this guideline, the bond purchaser may not be willing to finance the project for maximum term.
+Despite this guideline, the bond purchaser may not be willing to finance the project for the maximum term.
 This will be part of the negotiations with the purchaser.